From MozillaZine Knowledge Base

 Various systems exist for securing messages.
-Thunderbird supports an Internet standard system called S/MIME, and that is what this article describes.
-In other systems the concepts are very similar.
+Thunderbird has built-in support for a Internet standard called S/MIME, which is what this article describes.
+In other security systems the concepts are very similar.

-SSL/TLS is also supported, but provides a very different kind of security.
-Neither S/MIME nor OpenPGP protect your email password, for example.
+SSL/TLS is also supported, but it is only used to temporarily encrypt data as it is being send/received between a email client and server.
+Neither S/MIME nor OpenPGP protect your email password, as that is not part of the message.
 SSL/TLS works well in combination with S/MIME or OpenPGP.

 A signed message is an ordinary message with a digital signature added by the sender.
 The signature has two purposes: it identifies the sender, and it verifies that the content of the message has not been altered since the message was sent.